pannoi/cdn-dns-controller/README.md

 ## Info

+Is a controller which implements API model to manage Route53 records and CDN controllers.

+Could be usefull if you are having your own AWS ecosystem and CMS platform/hosting to automate CDN and DNS record management

 ## TODO

 - Cover whole api methods with e2e BDD tests
+- Add logging module to handle exceptions and print out information
 - Hosted zone deleteion force mode (Recursive deletion of all records and then delete hosted zone)
 - Automatically get CDN hosted zone ID and remove it from env. variables
 - Add additinional templates for CDN creation to optimize caching behavior